latextemplates/scientific-thesis-template/README.md

 * [LaTeX-Mk](http://latex-mk.sourceforge.net/)
 * See also http://stackoverflow.com/questions/1240037/recommended-build-system-for-latex and http://tex.stackexchange.com/questions/40738/how-to-properly-make-a-latex-project

-### Q: Is there any other place to look for further information?Further Reading
+### Q: Is there any other place to look for further information?

 See <http://wiki.flupp.de/LaTeX>.